luitelcuman/ansible_dir/README.md

 ## Customization

 You can customize the exporter configurations by editing the appropriate variables in the variable files.
-For example, customize every configuration in `roles/vars/vars.yml`.
+For example, customize mysqld_exporter configuration in `roles/vars/mysqld_vars.yml`.

 ## Grafana Dashboards

 Grafana dashboards for exporter are automatically created after the specific playbook runs .
 You can access the Grafana web interface to view and manage these dashboards.

-- Grafana URL: [Your Grafana URL]
+- Grafana URL: [192.168.100.245:3000]

 ## Contributing